scottwater/phront_page/README.md

 ## Deployment

-Provider steps coming soon.
-For now things to remmember:
+Provider steps are coming soon.
+For now, things to remember:
 1. Ensure your database is backed up.
 There is a script (bin/backup) that will help you do this for you to S3.
-LiteStream coming soon.
+Livestream is coming soon.
-1. I recommend using R2/S3 for your assets.
+1. I recommend using R2 for your assets, but any S3-compatible provider will work (or you can use local storage).
 You can configure this in `config/storage.yml`.
 1. ENV variables you need to set:
-  - `RAILS_MASTER_KEY` - This is used for encrypting the session cookie.
+  - `RAILS_MASTER_KEY` - This is used to encrypt the session cookie.
 You can generate a random key with `bin/rails secret`
-  - `ACTIVE_STORAGE_SERVICE` - This is used to configure the storage service.
+  - `ACTIVE_STORAGE_SERVICE` - This is used to configure the storage service. **default: local**
   - `UPLOAD_PREFIX` - This is used to prefix uploaded files with a path.
 This is useful if you are using S3 for your assets.
 If you are using local storage, you can leave this blank. (only used with S3WithPrefixService)
   - `UPLOADED_ASSET_BASE_PATH` - This is used to prefix uploaded files with a path (only needed with an S3 compatible service.
 If you are using local storage, you can leave this blank.)
-1. See below for creating your login account.
+1. See below for instructions on how to create your login account.

 ## Creating Your Login Account

-This may change, but for now you can create an account with the following code in the Rails console:
+This may change, but for now, you can create an account with the following code in the Rails console:

 ```ruby
 Author.create!(email: "YOUR_EMAIL", password: "YOUR_PASSWORD")
 ```

-Alternatively, if there are no authors in the database or the only author is the seeded temp author, you can navigate to /admin and you will be prompted to create an author account.
-Once the author account is created all others need to be done via the command line.
+Alternatively, if there are no authors in the database or the only author is the seeded temp author, you can navigate to /admin and be prompted to create an author account.
+Once the author account is created, all others need to be done via the command line.

-Also note, there is no password reset functinality.
-I did not want to require working email/etc. Additional authors can be created via the command line.
-Passwords can be changed in the admin interface.
+Also, note that there is no password reset functionality.
+I did not want to require working email, etc. Additional authors can be created via the command line, and passwords can be changed in the admin interface.

-I am very open to suggestions for how to improve this while keepping it simple and dependency lite.
+I am very open to suggestions on improving this while keeping it simple and minimizing dependencies.

 ## Testing

-See local setup above.
+See the local setup above.
 Run `bin/rails test:all`

 ## Future Work